jaraonthe-dot-net/ASB/doc/Implementing Custom Commands.md

 > [!NOTE]
 > The `&` prefix in a function's name must be included too in the invocation of that function.

+Any register used must already exist before the implementation; but the implementation may invoke commands and functions that are defined later in the ASB program.

 ### Local variables
 Local variables are scoped within the implementation that they are declared in.
 This makes them different from registers, which are globally scoped.
 If a command or function with a local variable invokes itself (recursion) then for each invocation there is an independent instance of the local variable only available within that instance of executed implementation.